On parameterised toric codes: Abstract

 \section{Abstract}

-Let $X$ be a complete simplicial toric variety over a finite field.
-For any matrix $Q$ with integer entries, we are interested in evaluation codes on the subset $Y_Q$ of $X$ parameterized by the columns of $Q$.
-We give an algorithmic method relying on elimination theory for finding generators for the vanishing ideal $I(Y_Q)$ which can be used to compute basic parameters of these codes.
-Proving that $I(Y_Q)$ is a lattice ideal $I_L$, we also give algorithms for obtaining a basis for the unique lattice $L$ and share procedures implementing them in \verb|Macaulay2|.
-Finally, we give a direct algoritmic method to compute lenghts of these codes.
+Let $X$ be a complete simplicial toric variety over a finite field with a split torus $T_X$.
+For any matrix $Q$, we are interested in the subgroup $Y_Q$ of $T_X$ parameterized by the columns of $Q$.
+We give an algorithm for obtaining a basis for the unique lattice $L$ whose lattice ideal $I_L$ is $I(Y_Q)$.
+We also give two direct algorithmic methods to compute the order of $Y_Q$, which is the length of the corresponding code ${\cC}_{\aa,Y_Q}$.
+We share procedures implementing them in \verb|Macaulay2|.
+Finally, we give a lower bound for the minimum distance of ${\cC}_{\aa,Y_Q}$, taking advantage of the parametric description of the subgroup $Y_Q$.
+As an application, we compute the main parameters of the toric codes on Hirzebruch surfaces $\cl H_{\ell}$ generalizing the corresponding result given by Hansen.